 2. The subdivider, has provided topographic information to determine flood elevations whenever the property proposed to be subdivided, or re-subdivided, is traversed by or adjacent to a known watercourse.

-The required preliminary plan may also be waived by the Planning Director for those subdivisions, including Limited Subdivisions, which do not involve the dedication of a new street, improvement to or right-of-way for an existing street, or site designated for a future public facility.
+The required preliminary plan may also be waived by the Planning Director for those subdivisions, including Limited Subdivisions, which do not involve the dedication of a new street, or site designated for a future public facility.

 However, a final plat must be prepared and recorded as provided in Section 6.600.

 An approved preliminary plan will be valid for a period of two (2) years from the date of approval.
 If no work in furtherance of the plan except grading on the site has commenced within the two-year period, the preliminary plan approval will become null and void and a new application will be required to develop the site.
 If work on the site in furtherance of the plan has commenced, and such work involves any utility installations or street improvements except grading, the plan will remain valid and in force.

 Preliminary Plan approval is required for the issuance of a grading permit for any grading work on the site for the installation of any improvements in furtherance of the development.
 Once the preliminary plan is approved, further approvals under this provision are not required for grading permits for individual sites within the development, so long as grading conforms to the approved Preliminary Plan.